setasorcer/moogy/README.md

 place the files in your home directory `~/`

 replace "arili" with your username

+---

+to install the alt theme:

+copy the folders in 'polybaralt/' and paste them in '.config/'

+---

 and don't forget to mark the appropriate files